SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 Or it might also be that the sponsorblock server is down.
 Wait a few minutes and try again.
 You can check the status at [here](https://status.sponsor.ajay.app/).

 ## 3.24.
-Dislike button showed nothing
+Dislike button shows nothing

 Possible reasons include:

 - Return Youtube Dislike server was down
 - API timeout, try again later

 ## 3.25.
-Dislike button showed hidden
+Dislike button said hidden

 The YouTuber opted-out from the Return Youtube Dislike project